 OCSE is the federal government agency that oversees the national child support program.

-Under the leadership of Commissioner Vicki Turetsky, we help child support agencies in states and tribes develop, manage and operate their programs effectively and according to federal law using effective child support enforcement tools.
+Under the leadership of Commissioner Scott Lekan, we help child support agencies in states and tribes develop, manage, and operate their program according to federal law using effective child support enforcement tools.

 State, tribal and local agencies

 Families receive services from the local child support office in their state or tribe.
 Either parent may apply for services.
 Grandparents or other custodians may also apply.

 Child support agencies provide the following services:

 - establish paternity